hibernate/hibernate-search/README.md

  * `elasticsearch-2.2` for 2.2.x and later 2.x
  * `elasticsearch-5.0` for 5.x (the default)

-A list of available versions for `testElasticsearchVersion` can be found on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.elasticsearch%22%20AND%20a%3A%22elasticsearch%22).
+A list of available versions for `test.elasticsearch.host.version` can be found on [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.elasticsearch%22%20AND%20a%3A%22elasticsearch%22).

 ### Contributing